KHHsubs is a fan translation group which focuses on the Ryu ga Gotoku (Yakuza) series.

 In January 2014, Captain Epic started uploading translations of the Ryu ga Gotoku 5 cutscenes (but because YouTube was still blocking the cutscenes, he created a KHHsubs Dailymotion account and started uploading there instead).
 Work on the Kenzan substories also continued.
 In February 2014, the khhsubs.com site was launched.
 Captain Epic began work on the Ishin Walkthrough in March 2014.
 In November 2014, KHHsubs joined up with a team to begin working on a translation patch for Ryu ga Gotoku Kurohyou on the PSP.
 In December 2014, The Ryu ga Gotoku 5 cutscenes were taken down from Dailymotion because of the announcement of the English version of Yakuza 5.

 The Ishin Walkthrough was completed in March 2015 and work on the Zero Walkthrough began.
-KHHsubs is currently focusing on the PSP Kurohyou patch and the Zero Walkthrough.
+At this point, KHHsubs was focusing on the PSP Kurohyou patch and the Zero Walkthrough.

 After the official announcement of an English release of Zero, KHHsubs stopped working on the project.
 At the same time, work on the Kurohyou translation came to a halt.
 In 2016, KHHsubs starting working on an English video walkthrough for Ishin like he did with Kenzan.